mlhartme/pommes/README.md

 Current Limitations:
 * doesn't care about git branches
-* multi-module projects are not handles properly: only the top-level pom is added to the database.
+* crawling multi-module projects will only add the top-level pom to the database

 ## Database commands

 Pommes maintains a [Lucene](http://lucene.apache.org) database to store projects.
 You'll typically feed it with your corporate projects and the open source stuff you regularly use.
-Once you have projects in the database, you can quickly search for projects or dependencies.
-And easily checkout what you need.

 You have three commands to modify the database: `database-add` and `database-remove` to add/remove projects, and `database-reset` resets the database to the initial empty state.